Streamability of nested word transductions: Height Bounded Memory Evaluation

 \begin{defi} A (functional) transduction $f : \Sigma^*\rightarrow \Sigma^*$ is \emph{height bounded memory (HBM)} if there exists a function $\lambda:\Nat\rightarrow \Nat$ such that $f$ is computable by some Turing transducer $M$ that runs in space complexity at most $\lambda(\h(u))$. \end{defi}

-Note that this definition ensures that the machine cannot store all the input words on the working tape in general.
-However, given a functional \vpt $T$, if there exists $k\in \Nat$ such that $\dom(T)$ is included in the set of ranked trees of arity at most $k$, then $\inter{T}$ is in HBM.
-Indeed, the length of any input word $u$ is then at most exponential in $\h(u)$, and the number of runs of $T$ on $u$ is at most exponential in $|u|$, hence the result.
+\newcontent{Note that this definition ensures that the Turing transducer cannot store the whole input word on the working tape in general, because the length of an input word is not necessarily bounded by some function of its height.}

+\begin{exa} \newcontent{ Given some alphabet $A$, one can encode any $A$-labelled ranked tree into some nested word over the set of internal symbols $A$, the set of call symbols $\{c_a\mid a\in A\}$ and the set of return symbols $\{r_a\mid a\in A\}$ naturally by considering a depth-first traversal of the tree.
+For instance, $f(g(a,b),a)$ is encoded as $c_{f}c_{g}abr_{g}ar_{f}$.
+Any functional \vpt $T$ whose domain is included in the set of encodings of $A$-labelled ranked trees of arity at most $k$, where $k$ is a fixed constant, is in HBM\@.
+Indeed, the length of any input word $u$ is then at most exponential in $\h(u)$, and the number of runs of $T$ on $u$ is at most exponential in $|u|$, hence the result.}